 In addition to this naming scheme, the Werra went through several cosmetic changes.
 The first type had a rectangular body with a flat top and sharp edges.
 It was covered in olive green leather although some variants were available in black also.
 The second type had more rounded edges and curved top.
 It was mainly available in black.
 The third and last type had a striped plastic face plate around the viewfinder area and an accessory shoe.
 It was available in a black herringbone cover only.

 This relatively straightforward naming scheme had a lot of small variations, as different features were introduced at different times on different models.
 In addition, many models were available with Carl Zeiss' own Prestor shutter as well as the better-known Synchro-Compur shutter.
 Finally, the very first model was simply called Werra (without roman numeral) and went through a couple of changes before the Werra I-IV range was introduced.
+Note that this range was also indicated as Werra 1-4, although possibly only from around the time when the Werramat and Werramatic were introduced.

 The first Werra was introduced in 1954 and it laid the base for all Werras to follow, having all main features like the lens twist film advance, the clean and uncluttered appearance, the removable back, the lens cover doubling as lens hood, and the frame counter and rewind knob at the bottom of the camera.
 It had a coated Novonar f/3.5 lens and a Vebur shutter with a top speed of 1/250 and slow speeds down to 1s.
 The film advance ring at the base of the shutter was serrated and made of plain aluminium.
 They were covered in green leather and had matching carrying straps and case, which are difficult to find these days.